 If you’re looking to gain a few new skills while in town, consider stopping into Fish D’vine for a masterclass with the fun and energetic chef Bec Clarke.
 The restaurant is also a great spot for dinner, featuring local produce and, of course, the freshest seafood.

 Make sure you get out on the water tonight for a relaxing cruise that showcases the gorgeous sunsets of Airlie Beach.
 Sundowner Cruises offer several options and at the end of your trip stay for dinner at Sorrento’s Bar & Restaurant at the Coral Sea Marina.

 Day 3: Whitehaven Beach

 Finally, jump on board your boat once more for a short trip out to Mantaray Bay to snorkel the clear waters and come face to face with colourful fish, including giant Maori wrasse.
-After you’ve met all the local underwater residents, you’ll be back at Abell Point Marina by about 5pm.
+After you’ve met all the local underwater residents, you’ll be back at Coral Sea Marina by about 5pm.

 If you’re up for it, visit some of the area’s favourite watering holes, which are very popular with backpackers in the summer.
-Magnums regularly has live music or, if you prefer an older crowd, enjoy artfully prepared cocktails and a delicious meal with unrivalled views at Hemingways near Abell Point Marina.
-After dinner, take a relaxing stroll along the boardwalk back to your accommodation for tonight at Heart Hotel in the centre of Airlie Beach’s main street.
+Magnums regularly has live music or, if you prefer an older crowd, enjoy artfully prepared cocktails and a delicious meal with unrivalled views at The Rocks at Coral Sea Resort Hotel.
+After dinner, take a relaxing stroll along the boardwalk and embrace the stunning new Airlie Beach foreshore.